 Are Socialism and Communism good ideas, which unfortunately have been stigmatized because bad people who don't really believe in these ideas do bad things in their name?
 Or are they truly bad ideas whose implementation by genuine followers leads to very bad things?
 I think it's the latter, and here is why.
 (A personal note: I once was a member of a Marxist-Leninist party, the Progressive Labor Party, at which time I studied the works of Marx and Engels and Lenin and tried to act on their basis.
 Read here how I came to reject those ideas.)

-Socialism and Communism, as even their most pure followers would agree, call for the government to own the means of production and to organize economic production for the good of all and not for the profit of a few.
+Socialism and Communism, as even their most pure followers would agree, call for the government to own (or at least decisively control during some prior transition period leading to full ownership, as I discuss below in the section about the Chinese Communist Party) the means of production and to organize economic production (at least eventually, though not immediately, as discussed in the section about the CCP below) for the good of all and not for the profit of a few.
 There are two key ideas expressed in this formulation: #1) the government owns the means of production and #2) economic production for the good of all and not the profit of a few.
 Idea #2 is fine.
 It's idea #1 that is the problem.

 What, exactly, is "the government"?
 Communists and Socialists both mean, by "the government," a strong central** government that makes laws and policies that everybody in the nation is obliged to follow or be arrested and face imprisonment.
 How are the individuals who constitute the central government selected?
 On this point the Communists and Socialists part ways.
 The Communists say that their Communist Party must be (or choose) the government in a "one party" state.
 The Socialists say the government must consist of politicians who won an election by the citizens (or are appointed by a politician or politicians who won such an election) and those they in turn appoint.
 The United States Constitution or the British parliamentary system are examples of such governments.